• Skip to primary navigation

 • Once simmering, reduce the heat back to medium, partially cover the pot and cook the vegetables for 20 minutes or until the potatoes are just tender.

-• Stir in the chard and season to taste with salt, pepper, and white onion powder.
+• Season to taste with salt, pepper, and white onion powder.

 • Cook for 6 to 7 minutes, stirring occasionally.
 At this point, the lima beans should be soft too.